wenkaiingermany/NCE_03/Lesson_32.md

 What Columbus had in fact found was not India but a new continent which had been inhabited by aborigines for over twenty thousand years.

+### The chest contained the personal belongings of a seaman, Alan Fielding.
+There were books, clothing and photographs, together with letters which the seaman had once received from his wife.

+clothes
+Fine clothes make a man.
+clothing
+Food, clothing, shelter and transportation are daily necessities.

+together with ...  = along with ...
+Peter was murdered, together / along with thress guards.
+These new facts, together / along with the other evidence, prove the prisoner's innocence.

+### The captain of the Elkor ordered his men to salvage as much as possible from the wreck.
+In times of peace, when business was bad, Hawkwood and his men would march into a city-state and, ...

+subordinate
+He left the routine check to one of his subordinates.

+superior
+I'll pass your complaint on to my superiors.

+counterpart
+The sales director phoned her counterpart in the other firm.

+the grassroots

+shipwreck
+Poor man! - mentally a wreck

+### Nothing of value was found, but the numerous items which were brought to the surface proved to be of great interest.

+of + 名词: 描述人或事物的特征
+1. 后置定语
+nothing of value = nothing valuable
+a matter of significance = a significant matter
+a ship of 46,000 tons
+a man of wide social relations

+2. 系动词后做表语
+... proved to be of great interest = proved to be very interesting.
+It is of no use = it is useless.
+Her dress is of dark crimson.
+He is of a peculiar disposition.
+A man of middle height
+The man is of middle height.
+a girl of remarkable imagination
+The girl is of remarkable imagination

+numerous / countless
+There are countless people who, ever since their early years, have learned to associate snails with food.

+### From a heavy gun that was raised, the captain realized that the ship must have been a cruiser.
+from prep. 考虑到，从...来看/判断
+From her looks I'd say she was Swedish.
+From what I heard the company's in deep trouble.
+From this the captain was able to piece together all the information that had come to light.

+From the fragments of statues, the archaeologists realized that the temple must have been a place of worship.

+### In another chest, which contained the belongings of a ship's officer, there was an unfinished letter which had been written on March 14th, 1943.

+... which was dated March 14th, 1943.
+a newspapar dated October 1st, 2005.
+a girl aged 20
+a man named John
+a novel entitled Three Kingdoms

+### The captain learnt from the letter that the name of the lost ship was the Karen.
+The most valuable find of all was the ship's log book, parts of which it was still possible to read.

+"名词 + 介词 + 关系代词" 引导非限定性定语从句
+He has two sons, one of whom died in the war.
+The speaker posed four questions, the answers to which proved very illiminating.

+... parts of which were still possible to read.

+Most of our fears are unreasonable, but they are impossible to erase.
+Most of our fears are unreasonable, but it is impossible to erase them.

+..., but it was impossible to stop the thieves.
+He is impossible to deal with.